Skip to contents

 Minimum version

-In this type of exercise, the candidate is given two sets of items, which need to be matched.
+In this type of task, the student is given two sets of items, which need to be matched.
 A template is automatically created when you initiate an rqti project through RStudio.
 Alternatively, it can be added by clicking on New file -> R Markdown -> From Template.
-The rqti templates start with rqti:.
-Here we look at the templatesrqti: directedpair (simple)andqrti: directedpair (complex)`.
+The rqti templates end with rqti.
+Here we look at the templates directedpair (simple) and directedpair (complex).

 The minimum you need to provide is the type: pair (or the equivalent type: dp) in the yaml-section and a list with at least two elements in a section called #question: